DIAGNijmegen/website-content/website-ai-for-health/content/pages/courses.md

 | 05-02-2021 | Ethics |  Radboudumc | JADS |
 | 12-02-2021 | Final Presentations |  Radboudumc |

-## AI for Health course
-Radboud AI for Health plans to run two courses every year for a group of around 25 professionals from Radboudumc interested to learn more about AI applications in healthcare.
-The course program will consist of lectures and practical exercises, and will conclude with a practical project around a Radboudumc case.
-Details of the program will be set up in collaboration with the participants.

-The course will be organized in a collaboration between Radboudumc, Radboud University and the Jheronimus Academy of Data Science ([JADS](https://www.jads.nl/)) in Den Bosch.
-A presentation by Egge van der Poel was given during an information session on September 16, 2019.
-The slides of this presentation can be found [here](https://drive.google.com/open?id=1nnYpNSdr10E3Zm7IiV78UFj239eIV4Yx).
+## First edition
 The first edition of the AI for Health course started November 2, 2019.
-A group of 25 Radboudumc employees followed the course, conisting of 11 days of lectures and practical assignments at JADS.
-The participants formed six teams that are now developing an AI solution to a challenging clinical problem.
-The six teams will present their work at the final meeting of the course in September in the [Radboudumc Innovation Space](https://www.radboudumc.nl/en/reshape/innovation-space).
+A group of 25 Radboudumc employees followed the course, consisting of 11 days of lectures and practical assignments at JADS.
+The participants formed six teams that have developed an AI solution to a challenging clinical problem.
+The six teams will present their work at the final meeting of the course on September 25th.
+More information regarding these projects will follow soon.

 ***